-We are an AI company focused on predictive medical diagnostics.
+We are an artificial intelligence ("AI") company focused on predictive medical diagnostics.
 We operate in one segment.
-Currently, we are devoting substantially all of our efforts towards research and development of our DeepView System, an internally developed multi-spectral imaging device that has FDA breakthrough device designation status.
-Given our recent receipt of the UKCA mark for burn indication on our DeepView System, we expect to begin commercialization activities in the United Kingdom in the second half of 2024.
-Our DeepView System uses proprietary algorithms to distinguish between damaged and healthy human tissue invisible to the naked eye, providing "Day One" healing assessments.
+Currently, we are devoting substantially all of our efforts towards research and development of our DeepView® System, an internally developed multi-spectral imaging device that has previously received FDA breakthrough device designation status for an earlier version.
+Given our recent receipt of the UKCA mark for burn indication on our DeepView® System, we expect to begin commercialization activities in the United Kingdom in the second half of 2024.
+Our DeepView® System uses proprietary algorithms to distinguish between damaged and healthy human tissue invisible to the naked eye, providing "Day One" healing assessments.
 DeepView's output is specifically engineered to allow the physician to make a more accurate, timely and informed decision regarding the treatment of the patient's wound.
 Our focus from 2013 through 2021 was on the burn indication, which we expanded to also include the diabetic foot ulcer ("DFU") indication in 2022.